oliverfarthing/gam_sync/readme.txt

 Prerequisites
 Root Folder: Ensure that the root folder is located at C:\gamsync.
 GAM Advanced: A functional version of "GAM Advanced" must be installed in the directory C:\gamadv-xtd3.#
-Logging: Its normal to see error like this "ERROR: Header "primaryEmail" not found..."
-This just means no updates where found for the sync function to action.

 Components (Essential files for this service) gamsync_mastersync.BAT: Initiates a new synchronisation process.